DeadlyFugu/VoxelSliceRenderer/readme.md

-Voxel Splice Renderer
+Voxel Slice Renderer
 =====================

 Hi there!
-This is a volumetric renderer that using raycasting.
+This is a volumetric renderer that uses raycasting.
 I was thinking like "Oi I should make like a volumetric renderer sometime" so I did that.
 Here it is.

 Does it run a good?
 -------------------